BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 Coding the plugin
 =================
 In order to create a plugin we need to use the :bdg-secondary-line:`Plugin` class.
 This class is located in the :bdg-secondary-line:`HorusAPI` module.
-The only parameter needed for instantiating a plugin is a custom unique ID.
 The plugin object must be instantiated to a global :bdg-secondary-line:`plugin` variable.
 For example:

 .. code-block:: python

     from HorusAPI import Plugin

-    plugin = Plugin("myplugin")
+    plugin = Plugin()

 or from a function that returns the plugin object: